-1. I am an attorney with The Tidrick Law Firm LLP, attorneys of record for Plaintiff in the above-entitled action.
-I am licensed to practice before all of the courts of the States of California and Massachusetts, and all U.S. District Courts in the State of California, including the Northern District of California, and the U.S. Court of Appeals for the First and Ninth Circuits.
+1. I am a partner with The Tidrick Law Firm LLP, attorneys of record for Plaintiffs in the above-entitled action.
+I am licensed to practice before all of the courts of the States of California and Massachusetts, all U.S. District Courts in the State of California, and the U.S. Court of Appeals for the First and Ninth Circuits.
 I have personal knowledge of the facts set forth herein and, if called as a witness, I could and would competently testify thereto.